 - Stand straight facing a wall and rest your palms flat on the wall, keeping your arms and shoulders straight.

 - Draw your belly button close to your spine to engage your core, while breathing normally.
 Do ten reps.

-- If you can hold this pose for 10 seconds and still feel strong in your core, you could give the move a boost by adding a few wall push-ups.
+- If you can hold this pose for 10 seconds and

 5. Upward Plank

 Apart from these exercises, if you want to add another core strengthening exercise to your routine, the upward plank (purvottanasana in yoga) could be your best bet.
 This move has an additional perk – it also helps to strengthen your back.9

 - Lie in the supine position.
 Keep your legs hip-width apart, with your feet flat on the ground, toes pointing straight forward.